The ABCs of Life at Saint David’s

 This ‘n That Thrift Shop

-West Nashville thrift shop run by volunteers to raise funds for the programs of St. Luke’s Community Center.
+West Nashville thrift shop run by volunteers to raise funds for the programs of Saint Luke’s Community Center.

 Assist with worship services by handing out the bulletin before services, circulating the alms bags at the offertory, delivering the elements and the alms to the priest after the offertory, and assisting parishioners at Eucharist.